nishant8BITS/band-project/readme.md

 - A photo page
 - An about page
 - A music page
-- Created contact form and validation
+- Created contact form and validationz

 ### Features Left to Implement